- The Code Red Diet is a high-fat & low-carb diet.

 She eats salmon, sirloin patties, and macadamia nuts for protein.
 You can eat healthy proteins like tuna, chicken breast, salmon, oats, tofu, quinoa, turkey and so many more.

 The plant-based protein approach is just Cristy’s, you can still consuming meats on this diet.

 One of the rules of the Code Red Diet is drinking at least a gallon of water per day.
-There aren’t many restrictions of what you should and shouldn’t drink apart from alcohol and excessively sugary drinks.
+There aren’t many restrictions on what you should and shouldn’t drink apart from alcohol and excessively sugary drinks.